tylyuu/weather-forecast/README.md

 # Smart Weather Forecast

-Smart Weather Forecast is a pytohn app powered by Strealit that enables users to visualize weather data in certain area in the world.
+Smart Weather Forecast is a python app powered by Strealit that enables users to visualize weather data in certain area in the world.